Standardized: holy basil

-Holy Basil has been revered for its medicinal value throughout India for thousands of years.
+Holy Basil has been revered throughout India for thousands of years.
 Ayurvedic texts describe Holy Basil as a pillar of holistic herbal medicine and a goddess incarnated in plant form (the mother medicine of nature).
 Many traditional Hindus worship an alter bearing a Holy Basil plant that is placed in the courtyard of their home or in another prominent location.
-Today Holy Basil remains one of the most cherished of India's sacred healing plants.
+Today Holy Basil remains one of the most cherished of India's sacred plants.
 The leaves smell of peppermint, cloves, licorice and/or lemon.
 There are three types of Tulsi sold by Mountain Rose Herbs: Krishna, Rama, and Vana.
-Rama and Krishna are of the same species.
 All varieties belong to the mint family and are cousins of sweet basil.

-Krishna (Ocimum teniflorum) is known for its medicinal value and peppery crisp taste.
+Krishna (Ocimum tenuiflorum) is known for its peppery crisp taste.
 The plant has dark green to purple leaves, stems, and blossoms.
 It is cultivated in the Indian plains, as well as private homes and gardens around India, and is named after the blue skinned God as the dark purple leaves resemble this color.